PyO3/maturin/README.md

 For testing, you can use [test pypi](https://test.pypi.org/) instead, which you can use with `pip install --index-url https://test.pypi.org/simple/`.
 Note that for publishing for linux, [you need to use the manylinux docker container](#manylinux-and-auditwheel), while for publishing from your repository you can use the [PyO3/maturin-action github action](https://github.com/PyO3/maturin-action).

-## pyo3 and rust-cpython
+## pyo3

-For pyo3 and rust-cpython, maturin can only build packages for installed python versions.
+For pyo3, maturin can only build packages for installed python versions.
 On linux and mac, all python versions in `PATH` are used.
 If you don't set your own interpreters with `-i`, a heuristic is used to search for python installations.
 On windows all versions from the python launcher (which is installed by default by the python.org installer) and all conda environments except base are used.
 You can check which versions are picked up with the `list-python` subcommand.